-Depending on how your network is designed, you may need to open ports on any firewalls located between ZoneDirector, FlexMaster or the access points.
+Depending on how your network is designed, you may need to open ports on any routers or firewalls located between ZoneDirector, the access points, and other network components.

 The following table lists the ports that need to be open for different types of communications.

-TABLE 12 Firewall ports that must be open for ZoneDirector communications
+TABLE 6 Firewall ports that must be open for ZoneDirector communications